Clearbrook Human Service Agency

 It is one of the largest charities (as defined by operating budget) in Chicago.
-The agency is led by Carl M. La Mell, its president.
+The agency is led by Anthony Di Vittorio, its president.

 History

 Clearbrook began in 1955 in Rolling Meadows, Illinois when a group of parents began meeting with the goal of establishing a school for their developmentally disabled children.
 In 1956, the Rolling Meadows Community School for Retarded Children Council opened its doors in a rehabilitated barn.
 In 1961, a permanent facility was established.

 In 1965, Clearbrook began the Clearbrook Vocational Rehabilitation Center to assist developmentally disabled individuals in job training.

 In 1973, Clearbrook opened its first residential program for adults in Arlington Heights, IL.
 This marked a shift toward human services as public schools began to offer classes aimed towards the developmentally disabled.
+The first such feature was an abandoned warehouse in Wheeling known as "The Pink Barn".
+This conversion allowed for 10 individuals with developmental disabilities to thrive in the community.

-Today Clearbrook runs over 40 facilities and performs a variety of functions that include group homes, resale shops, in-home programs and senior programs.
+Today Clearbrook runs over 70 facilities and performs a variety of functions that include home-based services, residential services, and workshops that are scattered through the Chicagoland area.